DeanDodds/MilestoneProject2/README.md

 ## Validation <a id="validation"></a>

-I used the W3C Markup and CSS Validator Service to ensure there was no syntax errors throughout my webpage.
+I used the W3C Markup and CSS Validator Service to ensure there was no syntax errors throughout my website.

 ## W3C Mark up Validator